-- Permission for outline consent including access (18/01501/OT) was granted on 08.07.2019.
-Highways officers have considered the details of the current reserved matters application and raise no objections. - Phase 1 of the proposed development relating to the access works has now commenced, undertaken by a separate applicant and thus does not form part of the current reserved matters considerations.
-Details of the proposed swing bridge and access have been addressed via a separate condition discharge applications 21/10146/COND and 21/09388/COND.
-Highways officers have received further amended and supplementary information relating to the operational timings, structural requirements and implementation of the replacement swing bridge after concerns were raised regarding highway safety.
-Further concerns have been raised by ward members and local residents in relation to the on-going bridge works and previous delays.
-Confirmation has been provided, in the form of an amended schedule of works, by the applicant and landowner for phase 1, that the new bridge will be installed and complete by 17/10/2022.

-Highways officers have assessed the information submitted, relating to the bridge operation and advise as follows,
+- Highways officers have considered the details of the current reserved matters application and raise no objections. - Phase 1 of the proposed development relating to the access works has now commenced, undertaken by a separate applicant and thus does not form part of the current reserved matters considerations.
+Details of the proposed swing bridge and access have been addressed via a separate condition discharge applications 21/10146/COND and 21/09388/COND. - Highways officers have assessed the information submitted, relating to the bridge operation and advise as follows,